guille-block/hacking-exercises/README.md

 ### Elevator

-We deploy the following the following attacker contract and we call the attack function.
+We deploy the following attacker contract and we call the attack function.

 ```
 pragma solidity 0.8.15;